runefs/fable-container/README.md

 A docker container for fable applications.

-You will need to buikld an image based on.
+You will need to buikld an image based on the docker file.
 The installation of node and dotnet dependencies will happen at build time and the build context needs to be the app root

 You will then have to mount the src folder (not the app folder) into /app/src in the container